longlho/js-styleguide/README.md

 ### Notes

-1. Function literals MUST include a space between the word ‘function’ and the parentheses.
-(Otherwise it appears to be a function with the name of ‘function.’)
+1. Function literals MUST include a space between the word `function` and the parentheses.
+(Otherwise it appears to be a function with the name of `function.`)
     -   Incorrect:

             var rollInitiative = function() { // Roll die here };
     -   Correct:

             var rollInitiative = function () { // Roll die here };